-Examines the development of theory and methods related to discourse and its use in the analysis of images and
+Examines the development of theory and methods related to discourse and its use in the analysis of images and texts.

 Prerequisite(s): fourth year Honours standing in Communication and Media Studies or permission of the School of Journalism and Communication.
+Lectures three hours a week.